 Reading and watching market analysis of recent 2018 CCAR stress test results, I’ve been struck by how analysts and investors clearly understand something that many policymakers do not: how extreme, and thus how extraordinarily improbable, this year’s stress scenario was.
-They describe with wonder a scenario that includes a sudden increase in employment of 600 basis points and an immediate stock market crash of 62 percent.
+They describe with wonder a scenario that includes a sudden increase in unemployment of 600 basis points and an immediate stock market crash of 62 percent.
 Using the confidence interval the Fed provides around quarterly monetary policy projections, we calculate that such a rapid increase in the unemployment rate (let alone all the simultaneous deterioration of all the other variables) has only about a fifty-fifty chance of occurring once in 10 thousand years.

 Consider, then, the central, continuing problem with the Federal Reserve’s CCAR stress test: it bases its capital assessment not on a bank’s current financial condition or how its assets are most likely to behave in the future, but rather on how those assets would behave under a single stress event of unimaginably unlikely severity.
 The Federal Reserve also includes an adverse scenario but the severely adverse scenario (as the name would suggest) has always bound.
 And regulatory capital requirements produced by CCAR are now so high as to drive bank credit allocation decisions, which means that banks subject to CCAR are increasingly pressured to choose assets based on how well they perform under the Fed’s single, apocalyptic scenario, not how they would perform under far more likely scenarios.